 Companies decide to rebrand for many different reasons, such as new management, taking the company in a new direction or updating the image of the company.
 However, when it isn’t done properly, a rebrand can be detrimental to the success of a company.
 Rebranding requires the investment of time and money to do successfully, yet for most businesses, the investment is definitely worth it in the long run.

-Customers can find it disorientating when new branding comes out of nowhere, so it is essential that you get the entire process right.
+Customers can find it disorientating when new branding comes out of nowhere, so it is essential that you get the entire process right and for some website help check out Buy PR.
 So, here are 4 tips to help you rebrand without losing customers!

 Involve Customers In The Process